ververica/jupyter-vvp/README.md

 ```
 to load the extension and register the magics.

-## Usage
+### Connecting to Ververica Platform

-In order to use the VVP Jupyter magics, you will first need to connect to a VVP instance.
+In order to use the Ververica Platform Jupyter magics, you will first need to connect to a Ververica Platform instance.
 The `%connect_vvp` magic can be used for that:
 ```
 %connect_vvp localhost --port 8080 --namespace default
 ```

+### SQL Statements

 This will set up your notebook to communicate with the Ververica Platform.
 We can test this by trying a DDL statement, e.g. to display all existing tables: